-1.4 Control and Monitor System
+1.4.
+Control and Monitor System

 The Control and Monitor System issues commands to set the parameters of the electronics, to slew and track the antennas and to enable the recording of data.
 It also provides facilities for monitoring a wide range of parameters.
-As part of the GMRT upgrade, the control and monitor system is transitioning to a new Tango based GMRT Control (TGC) system in a phased manner, and the GMRT will switch over completely to this new system by Cycle 40.
+As part of the GMRT upgrade, the control and monitor system has been fully migrated to a new Tango based GMRT Control (TGC) system since January 2021.